Scytodes: Reproduction

-Spitting spiders are typically solitary until mating or hunting due to their aggressive nature.
+Scytodes species are typically solitary until mating or hunting due to their aggressive nature.
 Males are cautious when trying to find a mate.
 Females carry their eggs until they hatch, typically under their body or in their chelicerae.
 This is the most vulnerable stage in life, the egg-carrying period.
 Upon hatching, the juvenile spiders remain in their mother's web.
 They cooperatively capture and feed on prey caught in the web.
 Upon reaching sexual maturity, the young spiders leave the web, move a short distance away and exhibit solitary behavior.
-The genus exhibits sexual dimorphism, males range in size from 3.5 to 4 mm while females are slightly larger ranging from 4 to 4.5 mm.
-These spiders do not die post-mating; males live 1.5–2 years and females live 2 to 4 years.